Kapiainen/Lauhdutin/Readme.md

   - non-Steam game that has a process that can be tracked (i.e. Lauhdutin is capable of keeping track of how many hours have been spent playing the game).

 # Changelog
+**Version 2.5.0 - YYYY/MM/DD:**
+- Added optional animations when clicking on a slot.

 **Version 2.4.0 - YYYY/MM/DD:**
 - Updated sorting of most recently played games to sort them alphabetically when timestamps are equal.
 - Added sorting by total hours played.